 (12) Ecstasy.
 Ecstasy abuse in Alabama continues to increase.
 Ecstasy, as well as similar drugs such as LSD, GHB, and ketamine are primarily abused in night club settings and are often referred to as "club drugs."
-Arrests, overdoses and emergency room visits for club drugs have mirrored the increase in use.
-Ecstasy remains the leading number one club drug, [4] followed by GHB.
-GHB overdoses have been reported in several areas of the state.
+Arrests, overdoses and emergency room visits for club drugs have mirrored the increase Ecstasy remains the leading number one club drug, in use.
+[4]

+GHB overdoses have been reported in several followed by GHB. areas of the state.

-(13) Cocaine.
-Cocaine is among Alabama's most significant drug threats.
+Cocaine.
+(13)Cocaine is among Alabama's most significant drug threats.
 Cocaine is widely available throughout Alabama, as it ranks second for the number of drug addiction treatment admissions.
 In 2010, 2,108 individuals were treated for smoking cocaine with an additional 842 people treated for using cocaine through other routes of ingestion.

 (14) Heroin.
 Heroin abuse, use, and sales have skyrocketed across the nation.
 In fall of 2015, police departments across Alabama were expressing concern over the growing number of deaths across all counties.